Bill Gadsby: Playing career

 Gadsby began his outstanding hockey career in Calgary playing for several minor league teams including the Alberta Midget champions in 1942.
 He played two years for the Edmonton Junior Canadians before joining the Chicago Black Hawks in 1946.
 He was captain twice during his eight years with them.
 Gadsby contracted polio in 1952 but fought back without interrupting his hockey career, although he spent three weeks in the hospital.
 That was not his first brush with danger, however—in 1939 he was travelling with his mother on the passenger liner when it was hit by a torpedo fired by a German U-boat and sank, and he and his mother spent several hours in a lifeboat before being rescued.

 Gadsby was a First Team All-Star three times and a Second Team All-Star four times.
 In 1958–59, he set a record for assists by a defenceman, with 46.

 Despite a long (20 seasons) NHL hockey career, Gadsby never won the Stanley Cup.
 He came closest to winning the Cup in 1964, when the Detroit Red Wings lost a seven-game final series to the Toronto Maple Leafs.
+In 1968, he became head coach of the Red Wings but was fired shortly into his second season.

 When he retired he was the leading career scorer among defencemen with 568 points.

 Bill Gadsby was inducted to the Alberta Sports Hall of Fame in 1986 as an athlete.

 Gadsby was inducted into the Hockey Hall of Fame in 1970.
 In 1998, he was ranked number 99 on The Hockey News list of the 100 Greatest Hockey Players.
 In the 2009 book 100 Ranger Greats, the authors ranked Gadsby at No. 63 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.